Join today and begin receiving all the benefits of ASA membership.

 Would you like to...

-Learning Objectives:After completing this activity, the learner will be able to:
+Learning ObjectivesAt the conclusion of this activity, participants will be able to:

 Faculty & CredentialsNicholas Sadovnikoff, M.D., Brigham and Women's Hospital, Harvard Medical School, Boston, MADr.
 Sadovnikoff trained in anesthesiology at Johns Hopkins University after completing a residency in internal medicine at Beth Israel Medical Center in New York and a fellowship in critical care at Baylor College of Medicine.
 He joined the Brigham and Women’s Hospital Department of Anesthesiology, Perioperative and Pain Medicine in 1998, and since 2002 has served as Co-Director of the Surgical Intensive Care Units.
 Also in 2002 he founded the Anesthesiology Critical Care fellowship for which he remains Program Director.
 A 2009 graduate of the Fellowship in Medical Ethics at Harvard Medical School, he co-chairs the BWH Ethics Committee, is actively involved in ethics consultation work, and is a faculty member of the newly formed Harvard Center for Bioethics.
 He sits on the ASA Committee on Ethics, Committee on Critical Care Medicine, and Abstract Review Subcommittee on Critical Care.